 Quote/Paraphrase: The modernized world is posing challenge on training institutions on what set of leadership and managerial skills to develop.

-Essential Element: The assertion discusses challenges that training institutions are facing in developing leaders of the digital era.
+Essential Element: The assertion discusses challenges training institutions face in developing leaders of the digital era.

 Additive/Variant Analysis: I disagree with the assertion.
 Change in the moder era is for all organizations across sectors.
 Therefore, the modern world is presenting opportunity, not a challenge, for institutions to be more relevant to organizations and leaders of the digital era.